Research output per year

 Any projects close to my current research interests.

+I joined the Department of Art History and World Art Studies at UEA in 2015 and am now Associate Professor here.
 My scholarly essays – on artists ranging from Wols, Eva Hesse, and Robert Rauschenberg, to Tacita Dean, Vivienne Koorland, and Pavel Büchler – have been pubished in journals such as Art History, Oxford Art Journal, The Burlington Magazine, Master Drawings, and Umění/Art, and in exhibition catalogues for institutions including the Museum of Modern Art (New York), Tate Modern (London), the National Gallery of Ireland (Dublin), and the Fruitmarket Gallery (Edinburgh).
 I currently have articles and essays forthcoming in American Art (Fall 2023) and for the Moravian Gallery (Brno, Czech Republic).
-I am also at work exploring the medieval/contemporary relationshp further in a major exhibition project, The Rule: Shaping Lives, Medieval and Modern, to be staged at the Sainsbury Centre for Visual Arts in 2025 (curated with Dr. Jessica Barker, Courtauld Institute), and am at work on a book project concerning the idea of ‘compression’ in contemporary art.
+I am currently at work exploring the medieval/contemporary relationshp in a major exhibition project, The Rule: Shaping Lives, Medieval and Modern, to be staged at the Sainsbury Centre, Norwich, in 2026 (curated together with Dr. Jessica Barker, Courtauld Institute); I am also working on a book project concerning the idea of ‘compression’ in contemporary art.

 I tend to work by moving outwards from a close engagement with the work itself, and am attracted to ideas and methods drawn from phenomenology, psychoanalysis, and critical theory, not least for their insistence upon the yield of attending closely to the specific, particular aspects of works, texts, personal experiences, or social structures.
 In this I have gained a huge amount from my longstanding working relationships with artists, whose perspectives and insights I have valued enormously.